-- The number of Influenza PCR positives has declined his week compared to last week. - The number of COVID-19 PCR positives has been steadily declining over the past several weeks.
-PCR positives continues to be lower than during the same time period in 2022/23. - RSV has declined since last week.
+- The number of influenza PCR positives has increased this week compared to last week. - The number of COVID-19 PCR positives has been steadily declining after peaking in week 46.
+PCR positives continue to be lower than during the same time period in 2022/23. - The number of laboratory-detected RSV cases has been declining over the last two weeks.
 The number of PCR positives is lower than during the same time period in 2022/23.